bbird81/webex-skill-gpt/README.md

 It's a simple integration between Cisco's Webex Skill SDK and ChatGPT Library.

 ## Sounds cool, what does it do?
-It basically forwards all of you inquiries to this Webex Assistant Skill to ChatGPT
+It basically forwards all of your inquiries to this Webex Assistant Skill to ChatGPT.

 ## You are telling me that I can use ChatGPT from my Webex Devices?
 IT'S AWESOME!!
 Yeah, that's basically what it does and yes I agree it's indeed pretty cool.